 14. Enable easy checkout

-Checkout makes or breaks e-commerce so be careful while designing your ecommerce store checkout flow.
+Checkout makes or breaks e-commerce, so be careful while designing your eCommerce store checkout flow.

 Ideally, you should aim to have the simplest checkout possible to your customers.
-Offering one-step/guest checkout by eliminating account creation with the minimum required information will make more customers checkout successfully.
+Offering a one-step/guest checkout by eliminating account creation with the minimum required information will make more customers checkout successfully.

 If you do have a multi-step checkout process, displaying checkout progress with visual clues can inform shoppers on how many steps remain to accomplish the entire process.